-Marine Lieutenant Colonel Mike Zacchea reiterated these concerns when he said of contractors. "[T]hese guys are free agents on the battlefield.
-They're not bound by any law. . . .
-No one keeps track of them."
-Deborah Hastings, Iraq Contractors Accused in Shootings, Wash.
-Post, Aug.
-11, 2007.
-Retired Army Colonel Teddy Spain also complained, "My main concern was their lack of accountability when things went wrong."
-Sudrasan Ragahavan & Thomas E. Ricks, Private Security Put Diplomats, Military at Odds: Contractors in Iraq Fuel Debate, Wash.
+Thomas E. Ricks, Private Security Put Diplomats, Military at Odds: Contractors in Iraq Fuel Debate, Wash.
 Post, Sept.
 26, 2007, at A01.
-Neither the employees' contractual duty to the corporation, nor the directors' obligations to shareholders, are an adequate substitute for military training and accountability.
+Neither the employees' contractual duty to the corporation, nor the directors' obligations to shareholders are an adequate substitute for military training and accountability.

-It is for this reason that the Defense Department explicitly warned contractors that they would be subject to traditional liability rules for their misconduct and could not assume the Government's sovereign immunity defeat to litigation in U.S. Courts.
-Specifically, the Department advised military contractors that "[i]nappropriate use of force could subject а contractor or its subcontractors or employees to prosecution or civil liability under the laws of the United States and the host nation."
-Defense Federal Acquisition Regulation Supplement; Contractor Personnel Authorized to Accompany U.S. Armed businesses"); Andrew Ross Sorkin, L-3 to Acquire Titan, Expanding Share of Military Market, N.Y.
-Times, Jun.
-5, 2005, at C2, (reporting that L3 Communications acquired Respondent Titan Corporation, which now operates under the "L3" moniker).

-Forces (DFARS Case 2005-D013), 73 Fed.
+It is for this reason that the Defense Department explicitly warned contractors that they would be subject to traditional liability rules for their misconduct and would not derive protection from traditional notions of sovereign immunity accorded government officials to defeat litigation in U.S. Courts.
+Specifically, the Department advised military contractors that "[i]nappropriate use of force could subject a contractor or its subcontractors or employees to prosecution or civil liability under the laws of the United States and the host nation."
+Defense Federal Acquisition Regulation Supplement; Contractor Personnel Authorized to Accompany U.S. Armed Forces (DFARS Case 2005- D013), 73 Fed.
 Reg.
 16,764, 16,767 (Mar.
 31, 2008) (emphasis added) (codified at 48 C.F.R. § 252.225-7040(b)(3)(iii)).
-Recognizing the unfairness that would result if civilian contractors are deemed immune from tort liability, the Defense Department has taken the position that governmental immunity should not result in "courts . . . shift[ing] the risk of loss to innocent third parties" when contractors cause injuries.
+Recognizing the unfairness that would result if civilian contractors were deemed immune from tort liability, the Defense Department has taken the position that governmental immunity should not result in "courts . . . shift[ing] the risk of loss to innocent third parties" when contractors cause injuries.
 Id. at 16,768.

 In the absence of effective forms of military justice, training and discipline, tort liability provides a critical mechanism to ensure that a corporation's employees do not engage in abusive or unlawful treatment of "innocent third parties" to whom they owe a duty of care.
 See W. Paige Keeton, et al., Prosser and Keeton on Torts § 4, at 25 (5th ed.
-1984) (stating that in the field of torts, "[t]he 'prophylactic' factor of preventing future harm" has been an important consideration for courts, which recognize that when "defendants realize that they may be held liable, there is of course a strong incentive to prevent the occurrence of the harm"); Guido Calabresi, The Cost of Accidents 26-29, 95-129 (1970) (observing that tort liability forces corporations to internalize costs of employees' unlawful behavior and thus provides economic incentive to observe their duties in the future).
+1984) (stating that in the field of torts, "[t]he 'prophylactic' factor of preventing future harm" has been an important consideration for courts, which recognizes that when "defendants realize that they may be held liable, there is of course a strong incentive to prevent the occurrence of the harm"); Guido Calabresi, The Cost of Accidents 26-29, 95-129 (1970) (observing that tort liability forces corporations to internalize costs of employees' unlawful behavior and thus provides economic incentive to observe its duties in the future).